The MATLAB Variables editor provides a convenient interface for viewing, modifying, and plotting dataset arrays.

 When sorting by variables

-that are cell arrays of strings or of nominal data type, observations
+that are cell arrays of character vectors or of nominal data type,

-are sorted alphabetically.
-For ordinal variables, rows are sorted
+observations are sorted alphabetically.
+For ordinal variables, rows

 hospital are sorted by the values in